Skip to main content

 Expand your view of the team

 xP&A focuses on who is providing the information.
-It could be other business partners such as marketing, supply chain, call center, or research and development.
+It could be other business partners such as marketing, supply chain, call centre, or research and development.
 It could be other parts of finance, treasury, or accounting.
 It could be automated algorithms that create naive forecasts that will automatically create trends and predictive analytics.
-It could be non-employees, such as vendors, who have an API interface into our systems, or third-party gig and freelancers who are sitting right alongside of us.
+It could be non-employees, such as vendors, who have an API interface into our systems, or third-party gigs and freelancers who are sitting right alongside us.

 Develop project management skills

 The logical extension of working with other people is the need to enhance our project management skills.
 This is not glamorous work, but it is leadership.
-Distributing work requires creating the cadence of operations such as how does this group communicate, where and how is information stored, when do we access it, how do we update each other, and how are decisions made.
+Distributing work requires creating the cadence of operations, such as how this group communicate, where and how information is stored, when we access it, how we update each other, and how decisions are made.
 These core project management skills are going to be more vital in an xP&A world.

 Provide effective challenge

-If xP&A works right, some of that time we spend — the burden of gathering and preparing data — should come back to us.
-The offset of gaining time is that finance needs to scrutinize the results very carefully.
-What a tremendous opportunity to spend more time analyzing projections, looking at competitive benchmarks and considering macro-economic impacts.
+If xP&A works right, some of the time we spend — the burden of gathering and preparing data — should come back to us.
+The offset of gaining time is that finance needs to scrutinise the results very carefully.
+What a tremendous opportunity to spend more time analysing projections, looking at competitive benchmarks and considering macroeconomic impacts.
 As business partners, we challenge the assumptions, ask tough questions, and push for data-driven answers.

 The full text is available for registered users.
 Please register to view the rest of the article.